EmanuelSommer/bnn_connecting_the_dots/README.md

 ![](fig.png)

-This repository contains code for creating the results for the ICML 2024 submission *"Connecting the Dots: Is Mode-Connectedness the Key to Feasible Sample-Based Inference in Bayesian Neural Networks?"*.
+This repository contains code for creating the results for the ICML 2024 paper *"Connecting the Dots: Is Mode-Connectedness the Key to Feasible Sample-Based Inference in Bayesian Neural Networks?"*.

 ## Getting Started